OCIoficial/ocimatic/README.md

 Ocimatic
 ========

-`ocimatic` is a tool for automating the work related to the creation of problems for the Chilean Olympiad in Informatics (OCI).
+`ocimatic` is a tool for automating the work related to the creation of tasks for the Chilean Olympiad in Informatics (OCI).

 Usage and Installation
 ------------------